Dr. No (serial killer): Murders

-On April 19, 1990, another female's body was found near a truck stop on the I-70.
+On April 19, 1990, another female's body was found near a truck stop off I-70 in Licking County, 25 miles east of Columbus.
 Most of her clothes were missing, though her panties remained.
-An autopsy concluded that she had died from a traumatic brain injury resulting from a beating, and had had sexual intercourse 12-24 hours before her death.
-With these conclusions, the investigators suggested that the victim was a prostitute and had fallen victim to the serial killer.
+An autopsy concluded that she had died from a traumatic brain injury resulting from a beating, and had had sexual intercourse 12–24 hours before her death.
+With these conclusions, the investigators suggested that the victim was a sex worker and had fallen victim to the serial killer.
 Despite multiple attempts to identify her, she remained unidentified (with the placeholder name "Jane Doe 2") until her identification as Patrice Anita Corley (29) in 2017.

 Investigation

 During the course of the investigation, the police interviewed hundreds of prostitutes, pimps, service station employees and truck drivers, in an attempt to find witnesses and identify the offender.
-According to the witnesses, the killer appeared to be a tall, large man with fair skin and dark hair, aged 25-40, wore glasses and talked with an accent matching that of somebody from the Northeastern states.
-The vehicle he was driving was described as a 1984 silver truck with a windblocker and a red hood.
-The Ohio State Police Department and volunteers from various civil society organizations posted over 4,000 photographs of the victims and an identikit of the offender at 130 truck stops and service stations across the state, and 1,350 truck stops in nine other states through which interstate motorways where the serial killer would ride through, offering $10,000 for information about him.
+According to the witnesses, the killer appeared to be a tall, large man with fair skin and dark hair, aged 25–40, wore glasses and talked with an accent matching that of somebody from the Northeastern states.
+The vehicle he was driving was described as a 1984 silver truck with a wind deflector and a red hood.
+The Ohio State Highway Patrol and volunteers from various civil society organizations posted over 4,000 photographs of the victims and an identikit of the offender at 130 truck stops and service stations across the state, and 1,350 truck stops in nine other states through which interstate motorways where the serial killer would ride through, offering $10,000 for information about him.
 As a result, five people were detained, who at different times were nicknamed "Dr. No", but subsequently no charges were filed against any of them and their names were never disclosed to the public.
 On most of the corpses, biological traces were discovered that, according to the investigators, came from the perpetrator.
 To establish if the sperm had the same affiliation, a forensic examination was carried out which gave mixed results, due to the fact that all of the victims had engaged in prostitution during life, and authorities started questioning whether the deaths were actually related.
-Since no other incriminating evidence was found at the crime scenes, such as fingerprints, hair samples and pieces of clothing, the investigation to this day hasn't established the killer's identity.